membrane/api-gateway/distribution/examples/parallel/shadowing/README.md

 # Traffic Shadowing

 This example demonstrates the use of `the shadowing strategy` to send requests to multiple shadow hosts.
 A request is sent to the primary target, with additional requests concurrently sent to shadow hosts.
-The response from the primary target is returned immediately, while shadow requests are processed in the background, allowing for comparison or redundancy without delaying the main response.
+The response from the primary target is returned immediately, while shadow requests are processed in the background.

 ## Running the Example

 1. Run `service-proxy.bat` or `service-proxy.sh`